Bounds on inequality with incomplete data: Applications

-The most straightforward, and narrowest definition of liquid precautionary savings is balances in savings and checking accounts at banks or building societies (a mutual financial institution the UK serving a similar role as community banks or credit unions in the US).
-ELSA financial respondents are asked to give the value of their households total current balances in bank and building society accounts in a single interview question, returning a value of 0 if the household does not have such accounts.
-Of 4,422 observations in our sample, respondents were able and willing to give point values for this variable in 3,827 (86\%) of the cases and sample statistics for this point value sample are given in panel A of Table \ref{table:WealthSAV}.
-Of the remaining 595 observations, 233 had some kind of bounded interval data generated from the unfolding bracket procedure, and a further 362 had interval data that was unbounded at the top.
-For simplicity we have taken twice the value of the top band as the upper bound for all unbounded cases.
-Specifically, for this variable in ELSA, the final bracket point ends at \textsterling 150,000, so we have set the value for an open band to be \textsterling 300,000.\footnote{This can be easily modified}
+The most straightforward, and narrowest definition of liquid precautionary savings is balances in savings and checking accounts at banks or building societies (a mutual financial institution in the UK that serves a similar role as community banks or credit unions in the US).
+ELSA financial respondents are asked to give the value of their household's total current balances in bank and building society accounts in a single question response, returning a value of 0 if the household does not have such accounts.
+Of 4,422 observations in our sample, respondents were able and willing to give exact values for this variable in 3,827 (86\%) of the cases and sample statistics for this exact-value subsample are given in panel A of Table~\ref{table:WealthSAV}.
+Of the remaining 595 observations with respondent-specific intervals, 233 had some kind of bounded interval data generated from the unfolding bracket procedure, and a further 362 had interval data generated from unfolding brackets that was unbounded at the top.
+For simplicity here we have taken twice the final cutoff of the open-ended top bracket as the upper interval limit for all unbounded cases.
+Specifically, for this variable in ELSA, the final bracket cutoff is \textsterling 150,000, so we have set the value for an open-ended top bracket to be \textsterling 300,000.\footnote{Alternative choices are straightforward to implement.} Overall, the 595 observations generate only 11 distinct intervals.\footnote{These unique intervals are $[0,999]$, $[0,4999]$, $[0,19999]$, $[0,300000]$, $[1001,4999]$, $[1001,300000]$, $[5001,19999]$, $[5001,300000]$, $[20001,149999]$, $[20001,300000]$, $[150001,300000]$. }

+Other financial assets are functionally close to balances in bank and building society accounts because they offer similar liquidity, risk, and interest-rate characteristics.
+In the UK savings landscape, National Savings products and tax-advantaged Individual Savings Accounts held as cash, rather than stocks and shares, fall into this category.
+A broader measure of liquid savings therefore includes these balances.
+Constructing this broader measure requires aggregating three interview questions, each with its own missingness pattern.
+A respondent has an exact value for the broader variable if and only if all three components have exact values.
+If at least one component has an interval-valued response, the lower endpoint of the broader interval is the sum of the component lower endpoints and the upper endpoint is the sum of the component upper endpoints.
+A component reported as an exact value is treated as having identical lower and upper endpoints.

+Aggregating variables, each with its own missingness pattern, generates more interval observations and a more complex interval structure.
+Out of the 4,422 observations in our sample, 3,708 have exact values for the broader measure of liquid savings and 714 respondents have interval-valued observations.
+Panel B of Table~\ref{table:WealthSAV} gives summary statistics for the subset of individuals with exact values.
+For the interval observations for this variable, there are 199 unique interval types; the five most frequent are $[0, 300000]$ (157 times), $[0, 340000]$ (109 times), $[0, 999]$ (39 times), $[1001, 4999]$ (34 times), $[5001, 19999]$ (34 times).